-Truth Speak
+Truth Speak3

+Bard - Rank 2

-Cavalier - Rank 3 Cleric - Rank 2 Mage - Rank 2 Warrior Mage - Rank 3
+Cavalier - Rank 3

+Cleric - Rank 2

+Mage, Warrior Mage - Rank 2

-Length 75 syllables Duration
+Length 75 syllables Duration: 1 Question

-Range Touch Area of Effect
+Range Touch Area of Effect: 1 Creature

 Material Component Class symbol

 This spell allows the caster to ask one creature any one question.
-The creature is bound to answer the question completely and truthfully to the best of his ability.
+The creature is bound to answer the question completely and truthfully to the best of their ability.